jwworth/twelve-labors/README.md

 twelve-labors
 =============

-A text game written in Ruby, based on the Twelve Labors of Heracles
+A text game written in Ruby, based on the Twelve Labors of Heracles.